metio/terraform-provider-k8s/docs/data-sources/autoscaling_k8s_io_vertical_pod_autoscaler_v1_manifest.md

 Required:

 - `change_requirement` (String) EvictionChangeRequirement refers to the relationship between the new target recommendation for a Pod and its current requests, what kind of change is necessary for the Pod to be evicted
-- `resource` (List of String) Resources is a list of one or more resources that the condition applies to.
+- `resources` (List of String) Resources is a list of one or more resources that the condition applies to.
 If more than one resource is given, the EvictionRequirement is fulfilled if at least one resource meets 'changeRequirement'.